tengwen2018/Parallel_evol_oysters_Asia/Part1.Genome_assembly_and_annotation/README.md

 ```bash
 busco --offline -f -c 10 -i ref.fasta -l mollusca_odb10 -o output_busco -m genome
 ```
-Here is what the outpu looked like:
+Here is what the output looked like:
 ```
 # BUSCO version is: 5.1.2
 # The lineage dataset is: mollusca_odb10 (Creation date: 2020-08-05, number of genomes: 7, number of BUSCOs: 5295)